-Proposals must be readily legible, when photocopied, and must conform to the following three requirements: the height of the letters must be no smaller than 12 point with at least 2 points of spacing between lines (leading); the type density must average no more than 17 characters per inch (the type in this paragraph meets the guidelines); the margins must be at least one-half inch on all sides.
+Proposals must be readily legible, when photocopied, and must conform to the following three requirements: the height of the letters must be no smaller than 12 point with at least 2 points of spacing between lines (leading); the type density must average no more than 17 characters per inch; the margins must be at least one-half inch on all sides.
 Figures, charts, tables, figure legends, etc., may include type smaller than these requirements so long as they are still fully legible.

-3.1 Field Work Proposal Cover Sheet (DOE ONLY)
+3.1 Field Work Proposal Format (Reference DOE Order 5700.7C) (DOE ONLY)

-The Field Work Proposal (FWP) Cover Sheet is to be prepared and submitted consistent with policies of the investigator's laboratory and the local DOE Operations Office.
+The Field Work Proposal (FWP) is to be prepared and submitted consistent with policies of the investigator's laboratory and the local DOE Operations Office.
+Additional information is also requested to allow for scientific/technical merit review.